Overview

 Will there be a baton relay?

-To find out more about the Glasgow 2026 Commonwealth Games, visit www.glasgow2026.com.
+To find out more visit https://www.commonwealthsport.com/kings-baton-relay

 Keep up to date with all the latest Games news via Glasgow 2026 social media channels: